BDC Hamburger Icon

 4. Go social.

 A lot of people rely on social media to find recommendations, search for local businesses and compare brands.
 Social media is a great place to promote your restaurant because it’s where people are most of the time.
-Being on social media gives you a chance to interact with your customers, attract new ones by posting photos and content, and promote your restaurant business for free.
+Being on social media gives you a chance to interact with your customers, attract new ones by posting photos and content and promote your restaurant business for free.
 Social media marketing should be a part of your overall marketing strategy.

 5. Go mobile.

 Make sure that your website, marketing emails and social media content are accessible from a mobile device.
 It’s no secret that most people browse websites from their phones.
-No matter how much effort you put in your restaurant website, if it isn’t optimized for mobile devices, you’re less likely to generate leads.
+No matter how much effort you put into your restaurant website, if it isn’t optimized for mobile devices, you’re less likely to generate leads.
 Invest in a website that looks great and functions well from a mobile device, not just from a desktop computer.

 6. Sign up for a Google Business Profile.

-If you don’t have a website yet, or even if you have, signing up for a Google Business Profile has so many advantages for your restaurant.
+If you don’t have a website yet or if you have, signing up for a Google Business Profile has so many advantages for your restaurant.
 For starters, it makes it easy for customers to find your store location.
 You can also obtain better search visibility and gain access to a wealth of analytics.
-Best of all – it’s free!
+Best of all — it’s free!

 How to attract restaurant customers with offline marketing